-"This applies particularly to questions of trade, in relation to which the Community follows a common policy.
+This applies particularly to questions of trade, in relation to which the Community follows a common policy.

-"On some of the subjects the Community may be implicated, in accordance with its own competences and procedures, in the future negotiations, and the eventual success of the negotiations on these subjects will depend on the agreement of the Community."
+On some of the subjects the Community may be implicated, in accordance with its own competences and procedures, in the future negotiations, and the eventual success of the negotiations on these subjects will depend on the agreement of the Community".

-This decision is now being applied in the second phase of the CSCE in Geneva where the standpoint of the Community in matters within its competence, economic problems, is being put forward by the EC Commission.
+This decision is now being applied in the second phase of the C.S.C.E. in Geneva where, in Commission II (Economic problems) the standpoint of the Community in matters within its competence is being put forward by the EEC Commission.

-Actions and Statements of Representatives of the Eastern Countries
+Actions and statements of representatives of the Eastern countries

-On December 21, 1972, during the 50th anniversary celebration of the formation of the U.S.S.R., Soviet Community Party Secretary Leonid I. Brezhnev stated that it was possible to "discover the elements of certain forms of relationship between the Common Market and COMECON" "provided the countries of the Common Market abstain from any attempt at discrimination against the other party and permit the development of authentic bilateral links and pan-European cooperation."
+On December 21, 1972, during the 50th anniversary celebrations of the formation of the Soviet Union, L. BREJNEV stated that it was possible to "discover the elements of certain forms of relationship between the Common Market and Comecon" "provided the countries of the Common Market abstain from any attempt at discrimination against the other party and permit the development of authentic bilateral links and pan-european cooperation".

-Soviet Prime Minister Aleksei N. Kosygin, questioned during his July 5, 1973 visit to Vienna on the possibility of setting up contacts between the Community and COMECON, replied that "the U.S.S.R. does not exclude the possibility of contacts of this type and the problem is under examination."
+A.N.
+KOSSYGUINE, questioned during his visit to Vienna on July 5, 1973, on the possibility of setting up contacts between the Community and Comecon, replied that "the U.S.S.R. does not exclude the possibility of contacts of this type and the problem is under examination".

-Kosygin showed a certain optimism about the prospects of East-West cooperation.
-He added, however, that "it would be a mistake to reduce this cooperation to the relations between the Community and COMECON.
-The U.S.S.R. attaches great importance to bilateral economic relations with the countries of the West."
+The Soviet Prime Minister showed a certain optimism about the prospects of East-West cooperation.
+He added, however, that "it would be a mistake to reduce this cooperation to the relations between the Community and Comecon.
+The U.S.S.R. attaches great importance to bilateral economic relations with the countries of the West".

-On August 27, 1973, COMECON Secretary General Nicolai Fedeyev, in the course of a visit to Copenhagen, had a meeting with the President currently in office of the EC Council of Ministers.
-It is understood that he put forward the idea of negotiations between the Community and his own organization.
+On August 27, 1973, Nicolaï FEDEYEV, in the course of a visit to Copenhagen, had a meeting with the President currently in office of the Community Council of Ministers.
+It is understood that the Secretary General of Comecon put forward the idea of negotiations between the Community and his own organization.

-At its meeting on September 20, 1973, the Council agreed that the President's office should inform the Secretary of COMECON, through the Danish Ambassador in Moscow, that the Institutions had taken note of the recent informal contacts in Copenhagen.
+At its meeting on 20 September 1973, the Council agreed that the President's office should inform the Secretary of COMECON, through the Danish Ambassador in Moscow, that the Institutions had taken note of the recent informal contacts in Copenhagen.
 It further specified that if COMECON wished to approach the Community, the appropriate body to receive all relevant communications and to approach was the Commission.

-Moreover, the problem arises of how contacts with COMECON can be considered, while the countries of the East, which are its members, have not yet put their relationships with the Community on a regular footing.
+Moreover, the problem arises of how contacts with Comecon can be considered, while the countries of the East, which are its members, have not yet put their relationships with the Community on a regular footing.
 Problems of this type naturally call for a thorough study before any solution can be brought forward.

-It should be noted in this connection that the field of competence of COMECON is by no means the same as that of the Community, and that, unlike the Community institutions, it has no real supra-national character.
+It should be noted in this connection that the field of competence of Comecon is by no means the same as that of the Community; and that, unlike the Community institutions, it has no real supra-national character.